alphabill-org/alphabill/docs/transactions.md

 *TransactionOrder*.*Payload*.*Attributes* contains:
 ```
 /swapDCAttributes/ [
-    /OwnerCondition/   h'',
+    /OwnerPredicate/   h'',
     /DcTransfers/      [/omitted/],
     /DcTransferProofs/ [/omitted/],
     /TargetValue/      3
 ]
 ```

-1. *OwnerCondition* (byte string) is the new owner condition of the target bill.
+1. *OwnerPredicate* (byte string) is the new owner predicate of the target bill.
 2. *DcTransfers* (array) is an array of [Transfer Bill to Dust Collector](#transfer-bill-to-dust-collector) transaction records ordered in strictly increasing order of bill identifiers.